-The past few holiday seasons, Americans gave themselves a gift: More than $1,000 in debt.
-On average, that’s how much we overspent on gifts, meals, decorations, and all other holiday items.
-That's according to an annual study from personal finance website MagnifyMoney.
-Even worse, 36 say they planned to go into debt for the holidays.
+Last holiday season, Americans gave themselves a gift: More than $1,300 in debt.
+On average, that’s how much 1 in 3 overspent on gifts, meals, decorations, and all other holiday items.
+Even worse: 3 in 5 are stressed about that debt, according to an annual study from personal finance website MagnifyMoney.

 As the new holiday season approaches, some of us are still paying off last season’s spending.
 Here’s how to plan now and avoid another holiday debt hangover…

 1. Take inventory

 The easiest way to save money?
 Don’t spend it.
 You might have what you need in forgotten recesses in your home.
 Look through the garage, attic, and closets for dusty decorations and unopened items from years past.
 You might find a blender your in-laws sent you that you never bothered to use.
 Dare we say re-gift?